richRemer/annie/README.md

 --------------

 The quickest way to understand `annie` is by checking out an example.
-For this example, you must get an authorization token from a web service, then use that token to update an entity.
+For this example, imagine you must make a POST to a web service to get an authorization token, passing credentials in the headers.
+You must then use that token to update an entity.
 You decide to wrap this in a function called `updateEntity`.

 ```js
 var annie = require("annie");